 We’re here to help.
 Most states require employers to carry workers’ compensation insurance for its employees.
 Here’s what you need to know as a first-time employer.

 New!
 For a deeper dive on workers’ compensation insurance policies, read The Small Business Owner’s Guide to Workers’ Compensation Insurance >>

-Workers’ compensation is designed to protect employees from injuries or illnesses they might suffer as a result of their job.
+To put it simply, workers’ compensation is designed to protect employees from injuries or illnesses they might suffer as a result of their job.
 An employee may submit a claim for a workplace injury, and workers’ compensation would ensure that the employee’s medical treatment is paid for.
-If the employee is unable to work, temporarily or permanently, workers’ comp may also dictate the percentage of lost wages the employee receives.
+If the employee is unable to work, temporarily or permanently, workers’ comp will also dictate the percentage of lost wages the employee receives.

 Work Comp Claims: What’s Covered?